The Devastating Impact of Stress on Collagen

 Managing stress is important for reducing its insidious damage.
 Here are my top suggestions:

 - Excellent sleep should be non-negotiable.
 Sleep deprivation increases inflammation and your risk for all sorts of problems, including diabetes and heart disease.
-Use my Checklist to Beat Insomnia as your guide, and take Sleep Relief for extra support.
+Use my Your Checklist for Better Sleep as your guide, and take Sleep Relief for extra support.

 - Eat a healthy, whole-foods diet.
 This dietary pattern has been shown to reduce inflammation, which is stress on your body and a real collagen killer.
 Follow my simple 3-Steps to Eating Healthy for Life to transition into this way of eating.

 - Take Collagen to promote healthy skin, bones, joints and nails.
 Made from the purest collagen, NBI Collagen contains a mixture of non-GMO Types I and III collagen.
 It’s paleo and keto, derived from grass-fed cows, and mixes easily.
 And it doesn’t contain any of the bad stuff: antibiotics free, gluten-free, hormone-free, pesticide-free and doesn’t have any solvents.
 Collagen was one of the top new products NBI customers requested, so we researched the finest source and created it.

 If You Enjoyed This, You Might Also Like